-How to customize Pair glasses for kids
+How does Pair allow you to customize glasses for kids?

 Pair makes it easy and inexpensive for kids to customize their specs.
 The company developed the ingenious idea of “Tops” — a thin secondary frame that magnetically connects over the base frame, allowing your child to switch the style of their glasses in an instant.

 Here’s how this works.
 You buy one pair of frames with prescription lenses.
 Then, you can purchase individual Tops that instantly wrap your kid’s base frame in a new style.
 So if your child may prefer solid black frames to school, but a patterned style on the weekends, Pair makes it easy to alternate between the two.